elabit/robotmk/DEVELOPMENT.md

 Robotmk uses [chag](https://raw.githubusercontent.com/mtdowling/chag/master/install.sh) to keep annotated tags and the CHANGELOG in sync.

-You can install chag using:
+You can install chag manually following the instructions at the link above.

-    task setup:install-chag

 Examples:

-* Show entries of a special release: `task ch:view VERSION=1.0.2`
+* Show entries of a special release: `chag contents 1.0.2`
-* Create a Changelog entry for the `Unreleased` section: `task ch:update VERSION=1.0.4`
+* Create a Changelog entry for the `Unreleased` section: `chag update 1.0.4`

 ### Github CLI tool